“A goal without a plan is just a wish.” — Antoine de Saint-Exupery

 Conversational learning should be included in the learning sequence whenever possible.
 Both because socializing is more fun than sitting and listening, and because conversation engages students directly in the learning process, it should be a mainstay.
 The length of the conversation can range from a few minutes to a whole period.
 In general, some conversation should occur every day unless there is a compelling reason not to (like taking a test).

 A check-up or self-assessment should always precede open work time.
 Check-ups or other non-graded assessments are the means by which you know it’s time to differentiate.
-They are also the principal tool by which students are sorted into the appropriate level of difficulty.
+They are also the principal tool by which students sort themselves into working on the appropriate level of difficulty.

 Pay close attention to the spread.
 Whenever the range of mastery gets so wide that some students are starting to get bored and others are feeling lost, it is time to take action.
 As you are planning, such junctures will call for “sharing the wealth” in some form and/or differentiated learning.